 Learn about physical therapy assistant training suitable for students who cannot attend school full-time.
 There are PTA schools offering part-time classes.
 In some cases, online learning can be an option as well.
 Just keep in mind that you will have to attend the clinical practice part of the course in person in a facility specified by the respective school.

 You can select from hundreds of accredited physical therapy assistant programs throughout the US.
-These are quite popular thanks to the growing number of PTA jobs and the good PTA salary ($51,110 per year on average).
 Use this guide to consider all important factors before choosing a program and applying for it.

 You must select and apply to accredited physical therapy assistant programs only since only graduates from such programs are eligible for obtaining a license for practicing this occupation.
 You can find a list of the physical therapy assistant schools accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) via the official website of the American Physical Therapy Association (APTA).
 You can perform a search by state as well for convenience.